Fall 2023 building evacuation drills

 - If you’re not able to evacuate without assistance, proceed to the nearest stairwell and wait there to be evacuated by a member of the Chicago Fire Department.
 Once you are in the stairwell, use a cell phone to call UIC Police at 312-355-5555.
 Be prepared to tell them your exact location, name, cell phone number and any other information needed to assist with your evacuation.

 - As you evacuate, close, but do not lock, all doors to slow the spread of smoke and fire.
 Once outside, move to the building’s Evacuation Assembly Area.

 - Once safely outside, call UIC Police at 312-355-5555 to alert them about the activated fire alarm.
 Be prepared to tell them the name and address of the building.

 - Do not reenter the building until authorized emergency personnel give the “all clear” signal.

 It is very important to treat each fire alarm as a true emergency.
 It is safer to evacuate and find out there is no emergency than to remain in the building and find out there is one.

-To learn more about your Emergency Action Plan, we encourage you to review the short online training course “UIC Emergency Action Plan Training.”
+To learn more about your Emergency Action Plan, I encourage you to review the short online training course “UIC Emergency Action Plan Training.”
 If you would like to help the campus community by serving as a Floor Evacuation Monitor, please complete the online training “Emergency Evacuation Assistance Training for Floor Monitors.”